zleba/JEC/README.md

 ```
 myAnalyser input output 1000
 ```
-which will run only on the first slice from 1000 (=only on few events).
+which will run only on the first slice from 1000 (=only over few events).
 The motivation for such argument structure is to allow simple parallelization, as each slice can run independently and, in the next step, the outputs have to be merged using `hadd`.

 The parallelization is done in the automatic way, by putting an extra command in front of given program, it can look like: